 I am a lecturer at King’s College London.
 Most of my time is spent on research.
 I use quantitative methods to investigate relationships among intelligence and traits such as health and life expectancy.

 I chose a PhD topic (cognitive epidemiology) that synergised research questions from two high impact films (on health and on intelligence) I had produced during my earlier career as a science television producer.
-A paper on cognitive epidemiology arising from my PhD is among the most cited 25 articles in the top journal in my field (Intelligence).

 I keen to unite compelling evolutionary theories with powerful molecular and behavioural genetic designs.
 This endeavour - in which many other researchers are already engaged - will help us understand ourselves better.
 Far from being species’ narcissism, knowing ourselves will assist us in making rational, compassionate and effective policies that matter for us and for the world we live in.

 I am interested in using behavioural genetic methods to test hypotheses consistent with evolutionary theory.

 Arden R, Trzaskowski, M, Garfield V, Plomin R, Genes influence young children’s human figure drawings and their association with intelligence a decade later (in press) Psychological Science

 Trzaskowski, M., Harlaar, N., Arden, R., Krapohl, E., Rimfeld, K., McMillan, A., … Plomin, R. (2014).
 Genetic influence on family socioeconomic status and children’s intelligence.
 Intelligence, 42, 83–88. doi:10.1016/j.intell.2013.11.002

 Mitchem et al, Estimating the sex-specific effects of genes of facial attractiveness and sexual dimorphism (2013).
 Advance online publication Behavior Genetics DOI 10.1007/s10519-013-9627-5